Why start with feng shui intelligence?

 That reminds me of the feng shui conference in Lisbon that I attended this year.
 I was giving a presentation called “Feng shui for business” to a group of feng shui students which was about how to use feng shui in business and also for their new feng shui consultancies that they were hoping to set up in Portugal.
 At the very beginning, I asked them a very simple and basic business question: “How many people in Lisbon are looking for your feng shui services a month?”
 Some suggested thousands as an answer.
 All of them (about 80) were shocked to discover that only about 10 people a month look for a feng shui consultant in Lisbon, which means that there are far more feng shui consultants than people interested in feng shui.
 And the population of Portugal is about 10 million.

 Evidence-based feng shui is the future of feng shui.
 It will inform you what works, how and why.

-In the next part of this blog, I’ll focus on 25+ essential skills and mindsets that constitute feng shui intelligence.
+In the next part of this blog, I’ll focus on 25+ essential skills, techniques, strategies and mindsets that constitute feng shui intelligence.